 The Algebraic Operating System emulator is designed to act like nonRPN calculators that use parenthesis and pending operations to solve numeric math operations.
-This program requires an Extended memory file (name AOS) to store data for pending operations for parenthesis operation.
+This program requires an Extended memory data file (named AOS) to store data for pending operations for parenthesis operation.
 The program does not require any other memory except for the stack (which is fully used).